-The National Wilding Conifer Control Programme has announced $175,000 to help complete the control of the wilding pines in the Arrowtown area.
+The National Wilding Conifer Control Programme announced $175,000 for the 2019-2020 control season to help complete the control of the wilding pines in the Arrowtown area.
 The funding has allowed the project to reach their target of $1.4 million, allowing them to complete removal of the wilding pines started in 2017.

 Arrowtown is a small historic town in the southern half of the South Island.
 Located within Otago’s high country, next to the Arrow River, Arrowtown sits within the Arrow Basin which was carved out by glaciers.

 The distinctive landscape is made up of rugged mountains, broken valleys, rock edifices shaped by moving glaciers.
 This environment is home to native vegetation; mostly scrub and tussock land.
-Some of these plant species are unique and can only be found here.
+Many of these are unique to New Zealand.
 These include coprosmas, manuka and kanuka, carmichaelia or native broom and Olearia odorata, the scented tree daisy.

 Arrowtown has a distinctive and fragile ecosystem which is also home to native animals.
 There are birds, invertebrates and a number of New Zealand lizards, including the McCann’s skink (native to the Central Otago tussock land) the nocturnal short-toed gecko (found only in the southern South Island) and the korero gecko, whose population is declining.